Coast to Coast Premiere Bike Tour

 Day 4: Thekkady

-This is going to be a beautiful ride – from the backwaters to the midlands of Kerala and that too, through the rubber plantations.
+This one is going to be a beautiful ride – from the backwaters to the midlands of Kerala and that too, through the rubber plantations.

-Day 5: Madurai
+Day 5: Thekkay

-Madurai one of South India’s oldest cities and has been a centre of learning and pilgrimage for centuries.
+Madurai one of South India’s oldest cities and has been a center of learning and pilgrimage for centuries.
 This is where Mahatma Gandhi took the decision, in 1921, to wear nothing but khadi (homespun cloth).
 Khadi textiles and tailors’ shops are everywhere in town.

 It’s best to visit the main temple early in the morning when it’s relatively less busy.
 Meenakshi Amman (Sri Meenakshi) temple is dedicated to Lord Shiva and his consort, Goddess Parvati.
 The temple forms the heart and lifeline of the 2500-year-old city of Madurai.
 The temple complex houses 14 magnificent Gopurams or towers including two golden Gopurams for the main deities.